 - Workshop: The Intersection of Precision Medicine and Health Equity in Combating COVID-19

-Prsenters: Nishadi Rajapakse, Yvonne (Bonnie) Maldonado, Consuelo Wilkins, MD, MSCI, Marcella Nunez-Smith, MD, MHS, Chanita Hughes Halbert, PhD, Minoli Perera, PharmaD, PhD, and David Meltzer, MD, PhD
+Presenters: Nishadi Rajapakse, PhD, MD, MHS, Yvonne (Bonnie) Maldonado, MD, Stephania Miller Highes, PhD, MS, MSCI, Marcella Nunez-Smith, MD, MHS, Chanita Hughes Halbert, PhD, Minoli Perera, PharmaD, PhD, and David Meltzer, MD, PhD

 The spread of COVID-19 throughout the United States has brought existing health disparities into new focus as the various health, economic, and social harms of COVID-19 disproportionately fall upon minority communities.
 This workshop will explore the intersection of precision medicine and health equity in addressing COVID-19 in minority communities.
 Interdisciplinary experts will discuss efforts by the NIMHD Transdisciplinary Collaborative Centers for Health Disparities Research Focused on Precision Medicine (TCC-PM) to address the adverse effects of COVID-19.

 - Symposium: CR Forum Top 10 Clinical Research Achievement Awards

 Presenter: Andrea Van Hook, BA, Harry Selker, MD, MSPH, Herbert Pardes, MD, E. Albert Reece